How do TXTImpact Text Credits Work? Simple Guide to SMS, MMS & RCS Text Credits and Optimization Tips

 Want your text message credits to last longer without annoying your audience?
 These tips help you do just that:

-• Keep messages short: Short texts usually send as a single message, so they use fewer credits.
+Keep messages short: Short texts are usually sent as a single message, so they use fewer credits.

 How to Check and Buy SMS Credits?